EffGen: Enabling Small Language Models as Capable Autonomous Agents: Additional Experimental Results

-All improvements are statistically significant across all benchmarks, model sizes, and framework comparisons.
+In this representative subset, improvements are statistically significant for the reported benchmark/model/framework comparisons.
 The smallest $p$-value observed is $p < 0.001$ when comparing against Raw Model, and the largest is $p = 0.031$ when comparing against Smolagents on BeyondBench-Hard with Qwen2.5-32B-Instruct.